jeffdapaz/VisualChatGPTStudio/README.md

 - Mermaid diagrams are now rendered directly in the chat, with the ability to copy them as PNG images.
 - SQL Server Agent query results are now displayed directly within the chat.
 - Fixed SQL Server Agent connections when using SQL Server Authentication with passwords.

-### 5.6.1

-- Fix Copilot suggestions not appearing in Visual Studio 2026.
-- Fix API agent not working properly in some scenarios.
-- Fix "Send Code" feature in Turbo Chat not working properly in some scenarios.

 ### [More Change Logs](https://github.com/jeffdapaz/VisualChatGPTStudio/blob/master/ReleaseNotes.md)